earthly/website/blog/_posts/2023-05-09-docker-image-storage-on-host.md

     Learn how Docker images are stored on the host machine and gain a deeper understanding of Docker image management.
 Discover the internals of Docker images, including layers, DiffIDs, and ChainIDs, and explore the storage drivers used by Docker.
 last_modified_at: 2023-07-19
 ---
-**In this article, you'll learn how to optimize Docker image builds.
-Earthly makes the process reproducible and cache-efficient, providing a smooth experience for Docker enthusiasts.
-[Check it out](/).**
+**This article explains how to create Docker images.
+Earthly optimizes the build process for Docker images, ensuring reproducibility and cache efficiency.
+Learn more about Earthly.**

 Developers and system administrators can create, deploy, and run distributed applications using the Docker platform.
 Docker containers, which offer a constant and isolated environment for applications to execute in, are running instances of [Docker](/blog/rails-with-docker) images.
 They [make](/blog/makefiles-on-windows) it simple to maintain, scale, and guarantee that applications function reliably across many contexts.